Connect to Exchange servers using remote PowerShell

 ** After you install the .NET Framework 4.5.2 or later, you also need to install the Windows Management Framework 4.0.
 For more information, see Windows Management Framework 4.0.

 Windows PowerShell needs to be configured to run scripts, and by default, it isn't.
-You get the following error when you try to connect:
+You'll get the following error when you try to connect:

 Files cannot be loaded because running scripts is disabled on this system.
 Provide a valid certificate with which to sign the files.

-To enable Windows PowerShell to run signed scripts, run the following command in an elevated Windows PowerShell window (a Windows PowerShell window you open by selecting Run as administrator):
+To require all scripts that you download from the internet are signed by a trusted publisher, run the following command in an elevated Windows PowerShell window (a Windows PowerShell window you open by selecting Run as administrator):

 You need to configure this setting only once on your computer, not every time you connect.